coreos/ignition-dracut/README.md

 # ARCHIVED

 **This repository is now archived.
-The dracut modules are now in tree as of ignition [v2.5.0](https://github.com/coreos/ignition/commit/77ddd5a0eab60604f8b04dee539a14bded771620).**
+The dracut modules are now in-tree as of Ignition [v2.5.0](https://github.com/coreos/ignition/commit/77ddd5a0eab60604f8b04dee539a14bded771620).**

-Please submit any dracut modules to [ignition](https://github.com/coreos/ignition).
+Please submit any dracut modules to [Ignition](https://github.com/coreos/ignition).

 # ignition-dracut for Fedora CoreOS